krishna-perugupalli/wordpress-eks/README.md

 - A production-grade AWS foundation (networking, KMS, shared buckets) sized for an EKS-hosted WordPress deployment.
 - Managed data services: Aurora MySQL Serverless v2 for the application database, ElastiCache Redis for object caching, and EFS for persistent media.
 - An EKS control plane with managed node groups, core add-ons (CNI, CoreDNS, kube-proxy, EFS CSI), and supporting IAM roles.
+- A standalone Application Load Balancer (ALB) managed directly by Terraform with TargetGroupBinding for pod registration.
-- A Kubernetes application layer that installs the External Secrets Operator (ESO), AWS Load Balancer Controller, Karpenter, observability agents, and WordPress via Helm.
+- A Kubernetes application layer that installs the External Secrets Operator (ESO), AWS Load Balancer Controller (for TargetGroupBinding), Karpenter, observability agents, and WordPress via Helm.
 - Guardrails such as GuardDuty, AWS Config, CloudTrail, and monthly cost budgets.

 ## Repository Layout